aitianyu-cn/tianyu-csp/.doc/dev.md

 _There will be a first release version of TIANYU-CSP in phase 4 with version "1.0.0".
 There will no more new features in this phase, only for the bug fix and function enhancement._

-### logger enhancement

-<input type="checkbox" checked disabled /> add audit manager for all operation recording and logging.
+<input type="checkbox" checked disabled /> **logger enhancement**: add audit manager for all operation recording and logging.
 The logger manager will be not used normally.

+<input type="checkbox" checked disabled /> remove database connections from CSP to CSP tools to clear the project structure.
+CSP project will only provides basic functionality of server.